awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-updateeksmanagednodegroupversion.md

    kubectl scale deployments/cluster-autoscaler --replicas=0 -n kube-system
    ```

-1. Run the AWS\-UpdateEKSManagedNodegroupVersion document\.
+1. Run the AWS\-UpdateEKSManagedNodegroupVersion runbook\.

 1. Scale the deployment back to the desired number of replicas by running the following command\.